-Some of the news articles described and linked to in this post are clearly inspiring but others may surprise and alarm you.
-They aspire to broaden our perspective and understanding of single parents and their experiences worldwide.
+Some of the news articles about single parents described and linked to in this post are clearly inspiring but others may surprise and alarm you.
+They aspire to broaden our perspective and understanding of single mothers and fathers and their experiences worldwide.

 If you have trouble getting to these links, feel free to email me at email@example.com and I’ll send PDFs of them to you.